 조류는 멈추지 않고, 바다는 늘 우리 곁에 있습니다. 그 너머에 놓인 공존의 미래를 향한 예술적 응시에 여러분을 초대합니다.
 2026년 여름, 인천 개항장에서 펼쳐지는 다채로운 시선 속에서 잊지 못할 예술적 감동과 사유의 경험을 만끽하시기 바랍니다.

-The main exhibition, the 11-Nation International Photography Exchange — Ocean and Environment, brings together photographers from eleven countries: Korea, China, Italy, Spain, Indonesia, Vietnam, Greece, Malaysia, Ukraine, Romania, and Croatia.
-Through their lenses, the grandeur of nature and the warning of the climate crisis arrive at once.
-Joined from Korea by the photographer Cho Sun-hee, the exhibition gathers the great currents of world environmental photography into a single place.
+The main exhibition, International Photography Exchange Exhibition – Ocean and Environment, brings together photographers from 11 countries—Korea, China, Italy, Spain, Indonesia, Vietnam, Greece, Malaysia, Ukraine, Romania, and Croatia.
+Their works reveal both the magnificence of nature and the urgent realities of the climate crisis.
+Korean photographer Cho Sunhee joins the exhibition, offering audiences an opportunity to experience contemporary environmental photography from around the world.

-Incheon Open Port International Photography Festival
+Incheon Open Port International Photography Festival Organizing Committee

 Korea-China Cultural Center, Overseas Chinese History Museum